 About USS Arizona Memorial

-This surprise attack has become one of the most infamous in US history, particularly as it led to the US declaring war on Japan the very next day and thus entering World War II.
+The surprise attack on Pearl Harbour has become one of the most infamous in US history, particularly as it led to the US declaring war on Japan the very next day and thus entering World War Two.

-Out of the 2,400 US military personnel and civilians killed in the attack on Pearl Harbor, almost 1,200 died on the USS Arizona – the greatest loss of life on a US warship.
-The majority of those who perished on the USS Arizona are laid to rest there.
-Their names are also listed on one of the memorial’s walls.
+Out of the 2,400 US military personnel and civilians killed in the attack on Pearl Harbour, almost 1,200 died on the USS Arizona – the greatest loss of life on a US warship.
+The majority of those who perished on the USS Arizona are laid to rest there; their names are also listed on one of the memorial’s walls.

 Today, the USS Arizona Memorial is located over the remains of the original warship.
-Visitors are invited to commemorate the attack on Pearl Harbor by touring this and surrounding sites.
+Visitors are invited to commemorate the attack on Pearl Harbour by touring this and surrounding sites.
 The USS Arizona Memorial is itself only accessible via the official tour, which begins at the visitor centre (generally every 15 minutes).
-This also has a number of exhibits about the Pearl Harbor Attack.
+The tour starts with a short film, includes a Navy-operated shuttle boat-ride to the memorial and also has a number of exhibits about the Pearl Harbour Attack.